scoututorinc/scoututor/README.md

 `npm install`

-Then, you must create the container that contains the database, perform the migrations and populate the database with necessary information by running:
+Then you must create the container that contains the database, perform the migrations and populate the database with necessary information by running:

 `bin/start-app`